openmsi/openmsistream/README.md

 Applications for laboratory, analysis, and computational materials data streaming using [Apache Kafka](https://kafka.apache.org/)

-Available on GitHub at https://github.com/openmsi/openmsistream
+Available on PyPI at https://pypi.org/project/openmsistream and GitHub at https://github.com/openmsi/openmsistream

 Developed for Open MSI (NSF DMREF award #1921959)